verylemons/cse15l-lab-reports/Lab_Report_3.md

 find technical -iname "GovERNMENT" technical/government
 ```
+- Using the -iname command searches for the file or directory that has the specific name that you inputted and it ignores capitals or lowercase (case insensitive).
 - This is useful because if you know the name of file/directory but you don't remember where there are capitals, you can use find -iname.
 It is case-insensitive.
+- In the example, I used -iname and capitalized the name of a file in technical/911report and it returned the file I wanted to find.
+It ignored my capitalization.
+- If there is no result, that means the file/directory that you were trying to search for doesnt exist.

 ```
 find technical -maxdepth 1 -type d